vzellweg/threejs-hackathon/README.md

 How to manipulate a geometry over time by editing it's vertices.
 How to load 3d models found on sketchfab.
 How to implement gsap staggering on three.js objects.

+### Day 7

+#### What did I do?

+Converted an old HDRI image from my library into a cubemap.
+Tweaked arrangement of objects.
+Looked into using shaders as materials.

+#### Any Trouble?

+I did not have enough time to successfully convert a shadertoy shader to use as a material.

+#### What did I learn?

+A bunch of stuff about shaders.
+I began the three.js Journey "shaders" lesson and started reading the [shadertoy page in the three.js docs](https://threejs.org/manual/?q=shadertoy#en/shadertoy)

 ## Attributions

 ### Models: